Portland Lactation Support

 I am constantly striving to better myself as a person and within my career.
 I enjoy research, case

-relationships with care providers in the area in order to gain a better understanding of their
+relationships with care providers in the area to gain a better understanding of their

 practices and how they may support the breastfeeding relationship.